Minor attacks of the Black Hawk War: Holderman's Grove

 As he traveled toward Chicago, Payne changed his mind, ignored the warnings and turned back toward Ottawa.
 Payne's journey was uneventful until he approached Holderman's Grove.
 Payne approached the grove, about halfway between Plainfield and Ottawa, when he was ambushed by a waiting war party of Native Americans.
 They immediately fired their weapons and Payne was wounded through the chest.
 He turned his horse to flee but it was also wounded in the encounter and after a chase of 14 or 15 miles it fell dead beneath him.
-Unarmed, Payne was overtaken by the attackers and purportedly decapitated, one witness to the body's discovery indicated that he was only scalped and his head remained attached to his body.Blanchard, Rufus.
-Discovery and Conquests of the North-west, with the History of Chicago, (Google Books), R. Blanchard: 1881, pp. 380–81.
-Retrieved 6 October 2007.
+Unarmed, Payne was overtaken by the attackers and purportedly decapitated, one witness to the body's discovery indicated that he was only scalped and his head remained attached to his body.
 In the index to his 2006 book, Black Hawk: The Battle for the Heart of America, Kerry A. Trask refers to the incident as the Holderman's Grove raid.